MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/set-up-your-development-environment.md

     > [!div class="button"]
     > [Download latest stable release](https://aka.ms/windowsappsdk/stable-vsix)

-For all previous versions of the Windows App SDK, see [Downloads for the Windows App SDK](downloads.md).
+For all other versions of the Windows App SDK, see [Downloads for the Windows App SDK](downloads.md), [Install tools for Preview and Experimental versions of Windows App SDK](preview-experimental.install.md), and [Release channels](release-channels.md).

 ## Next steps